ericyang91/RTDS_Python/README.md

     - `function(3, 10, 5, d=3)` OR
     - `funciton(3, 10, 5, 3)`

-12. How do we call functions with both positional arguments and a variable-length list of arguments?
+13. How do we call functions with both positional arguments and a variable-length list of arguments?
     - Always specify the positional arguments FIRST before the variable-length list of arguments.
     - ```python
         def function(a, b, c, *args):
             return a, b, c, args
         ```
-    - `function('Eric', 32, 'Toronto', 'Financial Advisor', 'Data Scientist')`
+    - `function('Eric', 32, 'Toronto', 'Business Analyst', 'Data Scientist')`

-13. How do we call functions with both a variable-length list of arguments and keyword arguments?
+14. How do we call functions with both a variable-length list of arguments and keyword arguments?
     - Make sure *args is specified before **kwargs.
     - ```python
         def function(*args, **kwargs):
             return args, kwargs
         ```
     - `function('Eric', 'Data Scientist', age=32, city='Toronto')

-14. How do we call functions with all three types of arguments?
+15. How do we call functions with all three types of arguments?
     - This is the correct order:
         - 1. Positional arguments
         - 2. *args
         - 3. Keyword arguments (with default values)
         - 4. **kwargs

-15. What are recursive functions?
+16. What are **recursive functions**?
-    - A function is recursive if it calls itself either directly or indirectly.
+    - A function is recursive if it *calls itself* either directly or indirectly.
 Recursion is a powerful concept in computing and computational theory.
 In computational theory, it has been proven that any problem computable by modern computers can be represented as a recursive function.
 In programming, recursive functions do not make your programs run fast.
 However, they do provide a powerful means of algorithm design to solve a problem and make neater program code.

-16. How do you define recursive functions?
+17. How do you define recursive functions?
     -   ```python
         def recursive(n):
             base case
             recursive case
         ```

 </details>

 <h2 id='oop'>Object-Oriented Programming</h2>